SHEILA TERRY / SCIENCE PHOTO LIBRARY SHEILA TERRY / SCIENCE PHOTO LIBRARY

-Lazzaro Spallanzani (1729-1799).
-Lazzaro Spallanzani.
-In 1767, Spallanzani's experiments on sealed well-boiled broth, questioned the theory of the spontaneous generation of microbes.
-He showed that some organisms can live without oxygen; achieved artificial insemination in amphibians, insects and dogs; discovered that bats could fly and hunt even when blinded, and was the first to observe blood passing from arteries to veins in warm-blooded animals.
+Lazzaro Spallanzani (1729-1799), Italian biologist.
+In 1767, Spallanzani's experiments on sealed, well-boiled broth, questioned the theory of the spontaneous generation of microbes.
+Spallanzani also showed that some organisms can live without oxygen.
+He achieved artificial insemination in amphibians, insects and dogs.
+He also discovered that bats could fly and hunt even when blinded.
+He was also the first to observe blood passing from arteries to veins in warm-blooded animals.
 He also studied volcanoes and the digestive system.

 Model release not required.
 Property release not required.